ravanos/ravanos-wiki/docs/ravanos-cle-updates.md

 If you can not access the network repository for some reason, you can perform <updates from removable media> or <create your own repository>

 Before performing an OS update, update the local repository cache first.
-This can be done with the "Update" button in the graphical package manager, or from the command line with the command:
+This can be done with the `Update` button in the graphical package manager, or from the command line with the command:

 ```
 sudo apt update